pulibrary/tigerdata-app/docs/aterm_101.md

 ```

-### Fixing the display of collection in the Desktop
+### Fixing the display of collections in the Desktop
-By default Collection Assets are *not() displayed as "folders" in the Mediaflux desktop, but you can fix this by turning on the `desktop-experimental` role via aTerm:
+By default Collection Assets are *not* displayed as "folders" in the Mediaflux desktop, but you can fix this by turning on the `desktop-experimental` role via aTerm:

 ```
 actor.grant :type domain :name system :role -type role desktop-experimental